KBW1963/Sonarr-Calendar-Tracker-Docker/nginx.md

 Ensure the alias points to the correct host directory (the one mounted as `/output` in the tracker container).

 ## `custom.conf`
+This file was placed inside the nginx container at `/etc/nginx/conf.d/default.conf` (or mounted as a volume).
+It serves the static HTML from the root directory and handles image requests under `/images/`.

-The custom.conf file is a minimal nginx configuration that serves both your public calendar (root) and a local version under `/local`, as well as the image cache.
+The `custom.conf` file is a minimal nginx configuration that serves both your public calendar (root) and a local version under `/local`, as well as the image cache.
 Here's the file with explanations:

 ```conf
 server {